Fifth Harmony Break Up? Ally Brooke Hernandez Follows Camila Cabello & Goes Solo

 “Fifth Harmony have one more album until they break up.
 Let’s not kid ourselves,” @maudgenta added amid the Ally Brooke solo revelation.

-While Ally, Normani Kordei, Lauren Jauregui and Dinah Jane Hansen haven’t confirmed if a break up is on the cards for the girls to pursue solo careers following Ally’s solo bombshell, Hernandez’s venture outside the band comes just weeks after Camila sensationally left the girl band and just days after she seemingly confirmed that there’s still bad blood within the group over her solo venture.
+While Ally, Normani Kordei, Lauren Jauregui and Dinah Jane Hansen haven’t confirmed if a breakup is on the cards for the girls to pursue solo careers following Ally’s solo bombshell, Hernandez’s venture outside the band comes just weeks after Camila sensationally left the girl band, and just days after she seemingly confirmed that there’s still bad blood within the group over her solo venture.

 Cabello confirmed that she no longer speaks to her former Fifth Harmony bandmates in a new interview with Billboard, telling the publication that she hasn’t spoken to Ally Brooke, Normani, Lauren or Dinah since she left Fifth Harmony in December.